flareair/node_course/lecture_5/hw5.md

 Enhance the app in lecture_5/mongoose

 Create third model for comments.

+Each comment should contain data or a reference to the user which wrote it, a body of the comment and a creation date

 So there are 3 mongoose schemas/models: Users, Posts, Comments

 Relationships of schemas:

 - Each user can have multiple posts
-- Each user can have multiple comments under multiple posts (their own or posts of other users)
+- Each user can have multiple comments under multiple posts (their own or under posts of other users)
 - Each post can have multiple comments under it

 Add all nesessary data validations and unique flags which you think make sence.